-The leader signals to the men nearest Gerry; three turn and attack him.
+The leader signals to the men nearest Gerry.
+Three turn men, and attack him.
 Gerry steps forward while he draws his sword, he swings it up and forward at the full reach of his arm while he draws his combat knife.
-He decapitates the man in front and slices open the throat of the man on his right with his sword and uses his combat knife to slice open the throat of the man on his left.
-The gang leader snarls while he moves towards him and away from the soldiers.
+He decapitates the man in front of him then slices open the throat of the man on his right with his swinging sword while he uses his combat knife to slice open the throat of the man on his left.
+The gang leader snarls while he moves toward Gerry, and away from the soldiers.

 His gang follows him.
-When the gang moves clear of the soldiers, Gerry says, “Drop the knives and surrender, or die!”
-The gang leader snarls again and leaps forward.
+When the gang moves clear of the soldiers Gerry says, “Drop the knives and surrender, or die!”
+The gang leader snarls again, and leaps forward.
 Gerry yells, “Contact.”
-The drunk soldiers hit the ground while Gerry thrusts his sword into the chest of the charging gang leader and his patrol fires on the gang, dropping them in their tracks.
-Standing over the dying gang leader Gerry reaches down to clean his knife and sword on the man’s coat, “You had your chance and wasted it.”
+The drunk soldiers hit the ground while Gerry thrusts his sword into the chest of the charging gang leader, and his patrol fires on the gang to drop them all in their tracks.
+Standing over the dying gang leader Gerry reaches down to clean his knife and sword on the man’s coat, “You had your chance, and wasted it.”
 Most of the gang are dead, but two wounded men are happy to tell Gerry about their arrangement with the owner of the nearby club.

-When the police arrive a few minutes later the men repeat their story about the connection with the club.
+When the police arrive a little later the men repeat their story about the connection with the club.
 This is reinforced with the identification of the gang leader; he’s the brother of one of club’s junior owners.
-Police go to the club to question the manager, the senior owner, about his extra business arrangements while Gerry gets the soldiers names and has a taxi take them back to their base.
+Police go to the club to question the manager, the senior owner, about his extra business arrangements while Gerry gets the soldiers names, and has a taxi take them back to their base.

-When they near the club the number of people and children on the street diminish and there’s next to no one on the street in the last two blocks before the club.
+When they near the club the number of people and children on the street diminishes, and there’s next to no one on the street in the last two blocks before the club.
 This area is usually squeezing room only, so the absence of locals on the streets is a concern.
 The people around here have a very heightened sense of self-preservation, and if they’re not around it’s because they expect trouble, bad trouble.
-Sensing a lot of nervous and angry people, Gerry plays a hunch.
-Activating his radio, he says, “All Mike Papas, Mike Papa Alpha, Python, I say again, Python.”
-All the Swords in both the MP patrols go to high alert, ‘Python’ is the code word for a suspected trap.
-Gerry’s unit splits with a squad sidling up to the buildings on each side of the road and he stays near the few parked cars at the roadside.
+Sensing a lot of nervous and angry people Gerry plays a hunch.
+Activating his radio he says, “All Mike Papas, Mike Papa Alpha, Python, I say again, Python.”
+All the Swords in both the MP patrols go to high alert, ‘Python’ is the code word for a trap or a suspected trap.
+Gerry’s unit splits with a squad sidling up to the buildings on each side of the road while he stays near the few parked cars at the roadside.

 Laurie responds, “Mike Papa Alpha Dareena.
 Clay Comm heard your prior Python and Alligator calls, Clay DO standing by on frequency to assist.
 Sit Rep.” She’s asking for a situation report.